mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## "What's the harm in checking email and social media during idle times?"

 For a long time, I thought I was managing my email and social media well.
-I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time I got a new email or Facebook like. *Buuuut...* when I was waiting for a slow webpage to load or a two-minute test to complete, why not check my email or Twitter instead of sitting there being, bored?
+I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time a new email arrived or a Facebook like appeared. *Buuuut...* if a webpage was loading slowly or a two-minute automated test was running, why not check my email or Twitter instead of sitting there being, bored?

 The first problem is that the scenario is a fantasy.
-If I check Twitter while I wait for a two-minute process to finish, it takes me at least 10 minutes to return to my original task.
+If I check Twitter while waiting for a two-minute process to finish, it takes me at least 10 minutes to return to my original task.

 The second problem is something I'd never heard of until last year: [attention residue](https://www.sciencedirect.com/science/article/abs/pii/S0749597809000399).
 I learned about it from the book [*Deep Work*](https://amzn.to/2NcYWqL) by Cal Newport ([my notes](/book-reports/deep-work/)).
 When you shift focus, there's a "residue" from the previous task that occupies your mind and decreases performance on your new activity.
 When you check email and then go back to your job, your mind is still processing the new emails, and it distracts you even if you're not conscious of it.